Advanced Search

 Highlights of restaurant scene

 Les Deux Alpes Offers everything from hearty mountain fare to inventive haute cuisine.
-On‑mountain chalets such as La Patache and Le Diable au Coeur serve tartiflette, grilled meats and pasta; La Bergerie Kanata and La Troïka specialise in rustic savoyarde dishesskiweekends.com.
-Higher up, La Fée (2 440 m) dishes up omelettes and steak with panoramic viewsskiweekends.com.
-In town, La Grange pairs seafood with montagnard classics like fondue and racletteskiweekends.com, La Porte d’à Côté offers French specialities using local produceskiweekends.com and Crêpes à Gogo serves regional specialities in a cosy environmentskiweekends.com.
-The star attraction is Le P’tit Polyte, the only Michelin‑starred restaurant in either resort; it offers inventive tasting menus and fine wine pairings.
+On‑mountain chalets such as La Patache and Le Diable au Coeur serve tartiflette, grilled meats and pasta; La Bergerie Kanata and La Troïka specialise in rustic savoyarde dishes.
+Higher up, La Fée (2 440 m) dishes up omelettes and steak with panoramic views.
+In town, La Grange pairs seafood with montagnard classics like fondue and raclette, La Porte d’à Côté offers French specialities using local produce and Crêpes à Gogo serves regional specialities in a cosy environment.
+The star attraction is Le P’tit Polyte, the only Michelin-starred restaurant in either resort, offering inventive tasting menus and fine wine pairings.

-The variety of dining options—from snack bars to Michelin‑starred gastronomy—makes Les Deux Alpes attractive to gourmets.
+The variety of dining options—from snack bars to Michelin-starred gastronomy—makes Les Deux Alpes an attractive destination for gourmets.
 The Michelin‑starred Le P’tit Polyte adds prestige.
-Mountain restaurants provide authentic Alpine dishes with sunny terraces.
+Mountain restaurants offer authentic Alpine dishes, accompanied by sunny terraces.

-Alpe d’Huez has no Michelin‑starred restaurants yetseealpedhuez.com, but several are recognised by the Michelin guide and offer refined dining.
-La Ferme d’Hubert (Grande Rousses Hotel) focuses on local produce and traditional cooking; its chic interior and sunny terrace allow ski‑in/ski‑out lunchesskisolutions.com.
-La Folie Douce Petite Cuisine at the top of the Marmottes lift delivers efficient self‑service meals and an energetic après‑ski atmosphereskisolutions.com.
-Le Roy Ladre in the old town serves wood‑fired pizzas, pasta and steaks; Au Montagnard is a classic bistro offering fondue, tartiflette and pierradeskisolutions.com.
-Bistro Les 2 Mules provides gourmet French/Asian fusion cuisine with a two‑course lunch menu and a more elaborate evening menuskisolutions.com, while Chalet du Lac Besson and La Plage des Neiges are scenic mountain restaurants serving Savoyard dishes and home‑cooked mealsskisolutions.com.
-The resort’s own Le Chamois d’Or restaurant prides itself on refined dishes made with fresh, local ingredients; guests can enjoy burgers, trout gravlax or chickpea‑spinach curry for lunch and elegant dinners in a hushed ambiencealpedhuez.com.
+Alpe d’Huez has no Michelin-starred restaurants yet, but the Michelin guide recognises several and offer refined dining.
+La Ferme d’Hubert (Grande Rousses Hotel) focuses on local produce and traditional cooking; its chic interior and sunny terrace allow for ski-in/ski-out lunches.
+La Folie Douce Petite Cuisine at the top of the Marmottes lift delivers efficient self‑service meals and an energetic après‑ski atmosphere.
+Le Roy Ladre in the old town serves wood-fired pizzas, pasta, and steaks; Au Montagnard is a classic bistro offering fondue, tartiflette, and pierrade.
+Bistro Les 2 Mules offers gourmet French/Asian fusion cuisine, featuring a two-course lunch menu and a more elaborate evening menu.
+Chalet du Lac Besson and La Plage des Neiges are scenic mountain restaurants serving traditional Savoyard dishes and home-cooked meals.
+The resort’s own Le Chamois d’Or restaurant prides itself on refined dishes made with fresh, local ingredients; guests can enjoy burgers, trout gravlax or chickpea‑spinach curry for lunch and elegant dinners in a hushed ambience.

 Though there are no Michelin stars, Alpe d’Huez offers a broad range of high‑quality dining experiences—from modern Alpine cuisine at La Ferme d’Hubert to gourmet fusion at Bistro Les 2 Mules.
 Mountain restaurants such as La Plage des Neiges and Chalet du Lac Besson combine good food with spectacular views.